collective/plone.recipe.varnish/README.rst

 Create script to start varnish
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Start varnish as a daemon or in foreground with the given settings.
+These options are available for the recipe part plone.recipe.varnish:script.

 ``bind``
     Hostname and port on which Varnish will listen for requests.
 Defaults